 Luna, who's name is actually Lunatic, is my current wild child.
 She was Misha's minion, and Misha trained her well.
 As a kit, she would climb the walls, literally, and get into absolutely everything.
 She still loves to climb, get into everything she's not supposed to and is my miracle blockage girl.
 She's not a chewer, but has been known to somehow eat things that are only found outside and never come in the house, even though she doesn't go outside.
 She has mastered teleportation and the "You can't be mad at me because I'm cute" stare.

 Hope and her sister Willow are very special.
 They are true, privately bred sisters.
 They came from a horrible backyard breeder situation and were being sold at a reptile show.
 Through the hard work of a network of rescuers, they came to their forever home with us at 4-5 months of age.
 We were their 5th (and final) home.
 They were terribly abused and neglected and were savage biters.
 They had zero trust in people.
-Hope has come a very long way with us.
-She allows us to pick her up and hold her without biting and only bites too hard when she's really excited playing.
-She has even started giving kisses.
-Hope is deaf, which makes it even more remarkable that she's learned to trust us.
+Hope came a very long way with us.
+She allowed us to pick her up and hold her without biting and only bit too hard when she was really excited playing.
+She would even give us kisses.
+Hope was deaf, which makes it even more remarkable that she learned to trust us.
+Her favorite game was chasing Sadie or us around the house in a ferrety game of tag.
+Hope left us for the Rainbow Bridge in March of 2021 at almost 4 years old from lymphoma.

 Willow is a privately bred, very ferrety ferret.
 She still doesn't trust people very much and will bite.
 Hard.
 She could still be classified as a severe biter, but I love her anyway.
 She's a very sweet girl on the inside.
 Like way down deep inside.
 She will allow us to pick her up briefly without biting and allows us to pet her for just a moment.
 She loves to play, and dooks and dances all over the house.
 She owns all the stash toys in the house and her favorite thing is blanket rides.
 In truth, she has also come along way.
 The day I brought these girls home, they literally hunted us.
 Now, they love to play with us.